WGLab/doc-ANNOVAR/user-guide/filter.md

 Note that exac03 keyword can be used in `table_annovar.pl` directly to print out allele frequency for all ethnicity groups.

 > *Technical Notes: Some users reported that the allele frequency measure differs slightly from the ExAC server itself, for some rare variants.
-This is because ExAC server displays "adjusted allele counts" and frequencies, yet ExAC03 within ANNOVAR displays raw allele counts and frequency.
-In the future, we may include both measures in ExAC output to faciliate users with different needs.*
+This is because ExAC server displays "adjusted allele counts" and frequencies, yet ExAC03 within ANNOVAR displays the "AF" record in VCF file provided by ExAC.
+To address a growing number of user concerns, on 20150420, we finally decided to issue a new ExAC03 with ExAC_ALL header that shows the adjusted allele frequency for each variant to match the ExAC web site exactly.*

+> *Technical Notes: ExAC03 in ANNOVAR is one of the several data sets that have been left-normalized.
+See [here](../articles/VCF.md) for more details.*

 ## GERP++ annotations